Intro to Flow Cytometry

 - In the Flow Lab

 The Flow Cytometry Laboratory (Flow Lab) is approved by the Institutional Biosafety Committee to handle samples of biosafety level 2 (BSL2) and below.
 Cytometers create aerosols.
 All users must be able to provide the Flow Lab with a Biosafety Protocol number that indicates that all materials brought to the Flow Lab are at a BSL2 or lower and approved for use on a sorter or benchtop cytometer.
-Please contact the Biosafety Office if necessary.
+Please feel free to contact the UW Office of Biological Safety with specific biological safety questions.

 The Office of Biological Safety and the Institutional Biosafety Committee are in the process of transitioning paper Biosafety Protocols into Bio-ARROW, the online Biosafety Protocol Form.